LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

 Lasso's XML API supports XSL Transformations (XSLT) 1.0.
 For the specifics of XSLT, consult the `XSLT specification`_.

-XSLT support is provided on any `xml_node` type through the `~xml_node->transform` method.
+XSLT support is provided on any :type:`xml_node` type through the `~xml_node->transform` method.
 This method accepts an XSLT template as a string as well as a list of all variables to be made available during the transformation.
 The transformation is performed and a new XML document is